 c) by emailing email@example.com

 At the event, you can volunteer at the Officers’ Pavilion with a noticeboard, where you will be able to contact representatives of the Festival Officers.
-The Chirurgeonate/First Aid will be in a separate tent also located on the list field.
 If you would like to help out in any way, or learn more about the offices that keep Festival running, you can volunteer your services to any of the officers, or to the Stewards.
 No experience is necessary for most positions, and all offers of help are greatly appreciated.

 Festival Volunteering Update

 1. Festival says thanks! – We know that Festival would not be the amazing event it would be without volunteers from all over the Kingdom and indeed the Known Worlde so Festival 2017 would like to share a small gesture of appreciation.
 Everytime you complete a volunteer shift, you will be invited to collect a bead from our stash.
 Cord will be available to allow you to display your beads so that all may see your assistance to making an amazing event.

 2. Sign on sheets – in order to support our volunteers, we need to know where you are so we are asking you to sign on and off shift.
 There will be at least two sign in points, the Officers Pavilion and Gate, where you can do this.
 (This will also enable you to collect your beads for your shift when you sign off).
 Stay tuned for futher updates.

 Volunteers are sought for the following duties:

 Arts & Sciences Teachers: If you would like to volunteer to teach a class, or there is a topic on which you would like to see a class, please contact the Arts and Sciences co-ordinator, Aeron L’asair, at firstname.lastname@example.org.